Back to Blog

 Annual total$1,400$1,200

-In this example, the more expensive AR400 costs less annually due to longer life.
-Every application is different—run the numbers.
+In this example, the more expensive AR400 costs less annually due to its longer service life.
+Every application is different—run the numbers for your specific situation before assuming the cheapest material saves money.

 Working With NextGen Components